The Diamond Peddlers

 The Diamond Peddlers (Il vangelo secondo Simone e Matteo, also known as Diamond Pedlars) is a 1976 Italian comedy film directed by Giuliano Carnimeo and starring Paul Smith and Michael Coby, a comedic duo teamed with the purpose of copying the successful films of Terence Hill and Bud Spencer.
-It is structured as a sequel to previous year's Convoy Buddies.
+It is structured as a sequel to the previous year's Convoy Buddies.

 Plot

-Toby and Butch, working as pack carriers in Africa, pick up a gun, are mistaken for criminals and find themselves being chased by military police through marketplace stalls.
-They hide in a village church, dress in priestly cassocks and are tasked with delivering a statue of the Virgin Mary to Amsterdam.
-The statue is filled with diamonds which the duo unknowingly smuggle through customs and are chased through the city's streets and canals, with the diamond-filled pouch ultimately landing in the path of a roller-compactor and being crushed into dust while Toby and Butch, still in their clerical robes, continue running from their pursuers.
+Toby and Butch, working as pack carriers in Africa, climb through a window into a lodging, discover a gun in a suitcase and, upon stealing and attempting to sell the weapon, are assumed to be criminals or terrorists and find themselves chased by military police through collapsing marketplace stalls.
+They hide in a village church, dress in priestly cassocks and are tricked by deceitful smugglers into delivering a statue of the Virgin Mary to Amsterdam.
+The statue is filled with diamonds which the duo unknowingly pass through customs and are subsequently chased through the city's streets and canals by gangsters and the police, with the diamond-filled pouch ultimately landing in the path of a roller-compactor and its contents crushed into dust while Toby and Butch, still in their clerical robes, continue running from their pursuers.